Department of Statistics

 Fax: (919) 515-7591

-Dr. Alyson Wilson is an Associate Professor in the Department of Statistics and Principal Investigator for the Laboratory for Analytic Sciences at North Carolina State University.
+Dr. Alyson Wilson is a Professor in the Department of Statistics and Principal Investigator for the Laboratory for Analytic Sciences at North Carolina State University.
 She is a Fellow of the American Statistical Association and the American Association for the Advancement of Science.
 Her research interests include statistical reliability, Bayesian methods, and the application of statistics to problems in defense and national security.
 She is the Director of the NCSU Data Science Initiative and coordinator of NCSU's Data-Driven Science cluster, which focuses on the development of interdisciplinary collaborations between statistics, mathematics, and computer science to develop leadership in data science.

 Prior to joining NCSU, Dr. Wilson was a Research Staff Member at the IDA Science and Technology Policy Institute in Washington, DC (2011-2013), where she helped provide research support to the White House Office of Science and Technology Policy and the Office of the Secretary of Defense.
 Before her move to Washington, Dr. Wilson was an Associate Professor in the Department of Statistics at Iowa State University (2008-2011).
 From 1999-2008, she was a Project Leader and Technical Lead for Department of Defense Programs in the Statistical Sciences Group at Los Alamos National Laboratory.
 In this role, she developed and led a portfolio of work in the application of statistics to the reliability of conventional and nuclear weapons.
 Dr. Wilson continues her collaboration with Los Alamos as a Guest Scientist.